-1. As explained in the previous section [PSS11] REFLECTIVE PHOTOSENSOR MNT (behind CIS unit), remove the scanner cover and lean it against the side of the Printer.
+As explained in the instructions for removing the [PSS11] REFLECTIVE PHOTOSENSOR MNT (behind CIS unit) in the previous section, remove the scanner cover and stand it up beside the Printer.

 Be careful not to knock over the scanner cover while working.